Building a rich text editor for UIKit, AppKit and SwiftUI

 Introducing RichTextKit

-This is why I’m happy to announce that we’ll be making all this available as an open-source library!
-It is called RichTextKit and makes working with rich text a lot easier in UIKit, AppKit and SwiftUI.
+I’m therefore happy to announce that we’ll be making all this available as an open-source library!
+It is called RichTextKit and makes working with rich text a lot easier.

 RichTextKit logo

-RichTextKit is under development, but already provides the functionality featured in this post, as well as functionality to work with attributes, styles, traits, images, etc. It also has a demo app that lets you test the various features in a lightweight rich text editor.
+RichTextKit is under development, but already has the functionality in this post, as well as functionality to work with attributes, styles, traits, images, etc. It also has a demo app.

 Discussions & More